kyma-incubator/compass/docs/compass/03-tenant-fetching.md

 ### Endpoints

-Three endpoints are supported, for different types of events.
+Three endpoints are supported, each for different type of events.
 All endpoints should accept the same query parameters specified below.
 Each endpoint should return specific payload.

-#### Query params
+#### Query parameters

 Every endpoint should support following query parameters:
 - `ts` - specifies timestamp in Unix time, specifies date since which events should we fetched.